Moonshine: Legality

 Manufacturing of spirits through distilling, fractional crystallization, etc. outside a registered distillery is illegal in many countries.

 USA

+A federal ban on home distilling was put in place during the Reconstruction era in 1868 in part to prevent tax avoidance on the sales of homebrew moonshine.
+This ban remains in place as of 2026, but in a case decided by the United States Court of Appeals for the Fifth Circuit, the ban was considered unconstitutional as an unlawful means for Congress to excise its tax authority.
+The ruling would still ban sales of moonshine but not prevent making it as a hobbyist or personal consumption.
+Two weeks later, the Sixth Circuit upheld the ban as constitutional as part of the regulation of interstate commerce, creating a circuit split.

-Currently in the United States, there are four states that allow the production of moonshine for personal consumption (Alaska, Arizona, Massachusetts, and Missouri).
-Additionally, North Dakota law permits the production of moonshine for personal consumption up to the federally legal amount–which is zero gallons; entailing that production of any amount is illegal.
+There are six states that allow the production of moonshine for personal consumption (Alaska, Arizona, Maine, Massachusetts, Missouri, and New Hampshire).
+Additionally, North Dakota law permits the production of moonshine for personal consumption up to the federally legal amount of zero gallons, meaning that production of any amount is illegal.